feathers-plus/docs/source/v1/feathers-vuex/service-module.md

 store.dispatch('todos/get', [1, params])
 ```

+Make sure your returned records have a unique field that matches the `idField` option for the service plugin.

 ### `create(data)`
 Create one or multiple records.
 - `data {Object|Array}` - if an object is provided, a single record will be created.
 If an array of objects is provided, multiple records will be created.